digiltd/oh-rtd-test/Explanation-of-Sitemaps.md

 ```

-#### A note about rule comparisson
+#### A note about rule comparison
-* String comparissons are case sensitive, so `==ON` is not the same a `==on`.
+* String comparisons are case sensitive, so `==ON` is not the same a `==on`.
-* DateTime comparissons are relative to the current time and specified in seconds.
+* DateTime comparisons are relative to the current time and specified in seconds.
 So a rule >300 will return true if the DateTime item is set to a value that's newer than the past 5 minutes (300 seconds).